 Day Trip from LAX on PCH

-This Los Angeles day trip departs the bustling city and explores Santa Barbara, Solvang and the Hearst Castle.
+This Los Angeles day trip departs the City of Angels and explores Santa Barbara, Solvang and the Hearst Castle.
 Book it now!

 California Coastal Train

-The train route, run by Amtrak, is dubbed the Grand West Coast Train Adventure and the Coast Starlight Train runs from Seattle to Los Angeles with stops along the way in Vancouver WA and Portland OR.
+The Coast Starlight route, run by Amtrak, is dubbed the Grand West Coast Train Adventure and runs from Seattle to Los Angeles with stops in Vancouver WA and Portland OR.

-What You Will Need For Your California Coastal Road Trip
+What You Need For Your California Coastal Road Trip

 Before you set off on your California Coast scenic drive, we have a few final tips and packing hacks for your Cali road trip!

 As we already discussed, the California coastal climate varies from north to south – and from season to season.
-It is best to be prepared for your scenic coastal drive in California with clothing that can be layered.
+It is best to be prepared with clothing that can be layered.
 A warm jacket may be required in the north, while you will want to back your swimsuit for Southern California.

 A wide-brimmed travel hat, sufficient sunscreen, a lightweight packable raincoat and travel umbrella are also suggested when traveling from San Francisco to LA via Highway 1.